TijmenUU/smarttalesii/README.md

 	 ```powershell
 	 ls -Path . -Directory -Recurse | %{fsutil file setCaseSensitiveInfo $_.fullname disable}
 	 ```
+- The game gives an error about `commodore.ttf` not being able to be loaded?
+   - Most likely you have your _working directory_ set up wrong.
+Be sure to launch the game from the `bin/` folder and have your debugger setup appropiately as well.

 ## Where to begin?
 A word of caution: this project was written with the intend to be self documenting code.
 This is obviously highly subjective, but that does mean there is no extensive documentation outside of the source code.
 I (@TijmenUU) expect you to read the source code for pointers.
 If you want to get an idea of the program flow, start in `main.cpp` as it contains the main entry point for the application.